 Creating Your Folder Shape

-Within the Crystallize PIM user interface, click the Shapes button on the left-hand side of the screen.
+Within the Crystallize PIM user interface, click the Settings button on the left-hand side of the screen, then choose Shapes.
 From there, either click the (+) button on the top left and choose Folder, or click the Folder button in the middle of the screen.
 Type a name for the new shape, then hit Enter or click Create.

 On the right side of the screen is a list of the components that you can add to the shape.
 Either left-click on them or drag and drop them to the center of the screen to add them to your shape definition.
 Once components have been added, you can click and drag on their left-hand tabs to reorder them, or you can click the (...) button on the right-hand side to delete them.
 Every component will need to be named and properly configured, which is covered in more detail in the Concepts entry for each component.